Governance

 Responses

-Based on the “Sysmex Way,” the corporate philosophy of the Sysmex Group, we strive to create innovation through the development of various technologies and provide products and services that help to address social issues.
+Guided by the Group’s corporate philosophy, the “Sysmex Way,” and our “Shared Values,” the Sysmex Group is committed to creating innovation through various technological developments and providing products and services that help address social challenges.
 The Group continues to invest aggressively in the development of new technologies and is committed to open innovation that effectively creates new clinical value by integrating the Group’s technologies with those of universities, research institutions, and other companies.
 We have established R&D sites around the world to facilitate these activities and are working to contribute not only to the conventional in vitro diagnostics but also to personalized medicine and preventive medicine.

 We will continue to contribute to extending healthy life expectancies and aim for sustainable growth by working to solve medical issues through the creation of new technologies and innovations.